Change-Point Testing for Risk Measures in Time Series: Asymptotic Theory

 \end{prop} \cite{sun_etal2010} developed such a Bahadur representation in the setting of independent, identically-distributed data, but to the best of our knowledge, no such representation exists in the stationary, $\alpha$-mixing setting.
 Such a Bahadur representation is generally useful for developing limit theorems in many different contexts.

-We also have the following extension of the functional central limit theorems for VaR and ES (Theorem \ref{T1}), where we have two ``time'' indices instead of a single ``time'' index as in the standard functional central limit theorems.
+We also have the following extension of the functional central limit theorems for VaR and ES in Theorem \ref{thm1}, where now there are two ``time'' indices instead of just one.
 The standard functional central limit theorems are useful for detecting a single change point in a time series, but the following extension will allow us to detect an unknown, possibly multiple, number of change points, as we will discuss later.
-We point out that this result does not follow automatically from Theorem \ref{T1} and an application of the continuous mapping theorem because the estimators in Equations \ref{E8} and \ref{E9} are not additive, for instance, for $m > l$, $\widehat{ES}_{l:m}(p) \ne \widehat{ES}_{1:m}(p) - \widehat{ES}_{1:l-1}(p)$.
+We point out that this result does not follow automatically from Theorem \ref{thm1} and an application of the continuous mapping theorem, because the estimators in (\ref{E8})-(\ref{E9}) are not additive, for instance, for $m > l$, $\widehat{ES}_{l:m} \ne \widehat{ES}_{1:m} - \widehat{ES}_{1:l-1}$.